tony-aw/tinycodet/README.md

 ## Pattern attributes in strings

-In all string arithmetic and subsetting operators/functions given above, the pattern `p` was taken as a case-sensitive, non-fixed, regular expression.
+In all string arithmetic and sub-setting operators/functions given above, the pattern `p` was taken as a case-sensitive, non-fixed, regular expression.
 But I can imagine one wants to change that.
 For example, one may explicitly want to ignore the distinction between capital and lower characters.
 Or one may want to use fixed expressions.
-Or perl expressions.
+Or Perl expressions.
 Or a combination of these.

 Well, fret not, for the `tidyoperators` package can also help in those